SWolterSalas/PolarixDB/README.md

 - markdown
 - matplotlib

-Next step to be fully functional is to change the route of every script to the download site of this repository and the file the it is needed:
+Next step to be fully functional is to change the route of every script to the download site of this repository and the file that it is needed:

 | Script  | Lines of the code |
 |     :---:             |  :---:      |